MiaoLi/GPIS/README.md

 3. This follwing step is only tested in Windows, in ubuntu, AMPL can not find the ipopt solver, I can not find the reason for this now.
 If you have a better solution, please let me know.
 Run 'ampl.exe', you will see 'ampl:', type 'include All_mod.txt', the solver will try to solve the optimization problem.
 ampl: include All_mod.txt

+## Reference
+1. Dexterous grasping under shape uncertainty, Miao Li, Kaiyu Hang, Danica Kragic and Aude Billard, Robots and Autonomous Systems, 2015;
+2. On the generation of a variety of grasps, Sahar El-Khoury, Miao Li, Aude Billard, Robotics and Autonomous Systems, 2013;